davekilian/primer/basic.md

 >
 > In the end, all you really need to figure this out is a pen, paper and a good chunk of time.
 If you've never done anything like this before, it'll be a hard problem, but it's doable!
 After all, the real transistor networks that add binary numbers inside your computer are human inventions, so at some point, *somebody* had to figure this out ...
 >
 > If you want to try this, there are two additional circuit elements that you will probably need: a **power source**, which provides electricity when you need some, and a **ground**, which provides somewhere to dump electricity you don't need.
 Both of these will be introduced in the next chapter.
+I'll also suggest you start by trying to add two 1-digit binary numbers, and then figure out how to extend your design to 4 digits.
 >
 > Good luck, and have fun!